Coneriys/apache4/docs/content/reference/install-configuration/providers/kubernetes/kubernetes-ingress-nginx.md

 The endpoint may be specified to override the environment variable values inside a cluster.

-When the environment variables are not found, Traefik tries to connect to the Kubernetes API server with an external-cluster client.
+When the environment variables are not found, apache4 tries to connect to the Kubernetes API server with an external-cluster client.

 In this case, the endpoint is required.